Distribution Network Marginal Costs: Enhanced AC OPF Including Transformer Degradation: Introduction

-Rooftop PVs, on the other hand, can have a beneficial impact on the transformer LoL \cite{PezeshkiEtAl_2014, GrayMorsi_2017}.
-Results show that high PV penetration can significantly extend the life of distribution transformers in a suburban area \cite{PezeshkiEtAl_2014}.
-More, while previous research determined insignificant synergy between the substation transformer LoL and charging EVs in the presence of rooftop PV (due to non-coincidence between peak hours of PV generation and EV charging), \cite{GrayMorsi_2017} shows that the transformer thermal time constant allows PV generation to reduce the transformer temperature when EVs are charging.
+Existing literature investigating the EV impact on distribution transformers \cite{GongEtAl_2012, HilsheyEtAl_2013, QianEtAl_2015, AssolamiMorsi2015, ElNozahySalama_2014} includes mostly simulation studies assessing the impact of various charging schedules on transformer LoL.
+Indicative results show that the daily LoL of a residential service transformer may almost double if EVs charge upon arrival \cite{QianEtAl_2015}, and that ``open-loop'' EV charging, e.g., delay until after midnight that may be promoted by Time of Use rates, can actually increase, rather than decrease, transformer aging \cite{HilsheyEtAl_2013}.
+Rooftop PVs, on the other hand, can utilize their inverters to mitigate overvoltage issues and most importantly to schedule their real and reactive power output with a beneficial impact on transformer LoL.
+Indeed, \cite{PezeshkiEtAl_2014} shows that high PV penetration can significantly extend the life of distribution transformers in a suburban area.
+Furthermore, while previous research determined insignificant synergy between the substation transformer LoL and charging EVs in the presence of rooftop PV (due to non-coincidence between peak hours of PV generation and EV charging), \cite{GrayMorsi_2017} shows that the transformer thermal time constant allows PV generation to reduce the HST when EVs are charging.

-Although the above works consider the DER impact on transformer aging, they do not include the transformer degradation in the optimization model.
-This is first outlined in \cite{CaramanisEtAl2016, TaborsEtAl2016, NtakouEtAlIEEETD2014}, employing an exponential representation without considering transformer time constants.
-Two recent works use a linear approximation in \cite{OlsenEtAl_2018} and \cite{SarkerEtAl_2017} co-optimizing transformer aging with home energy management systems and EVs, respectively, while introducing binary variables; however, they do not consider the impact on the distribution network.